kpgomez/reading-notes/code-401/class-01.md

 [Source](https://codefellows.github.io/code-401-python-guide/curriculum/class-01/notes/pain_suffering)

 The article reminded me of a favorite lyric by rapper D Smoke from Rhythm and Flow.
-"..growth is an uncomfortable process and pain is a necessary investment for progress..."
+"...growth is an uncomfortable process and pain is a necessary investment for progress..."

-According to the artile, "Suffering is pain with purpose".
+According to the article, "Suffering is pain with purpose".
 The pain I will endure in the next 5 months will propel me forward in my career, in what I can provide for my family, and hopefully closer to the dream of buying our first home, and moving back to a big city.

 ## Beginners Guide to Big O
 [Source](https://robbell.io/2009/06/a-beginners-guide-to-big-o-notation)